yiwei598/project2/README.md

 Google NLP
 In this project phase 1, I used google NLP to analyze the sentiment of text document and compare to the previous one to get emotion variation result.
 First of all, we need to create google NLP account and use the service account key file in your environment to find credential automatically.
 If we type three different text document into our command, and it will return the score of each document and told us it becomes better or not compared to previous one.

+The report is in _doc_ and the screenshot result is shown.